Guide to studying Counselling

-- Counselling is a type of talking therapy that allows a person to talk about their problems and feelings in a confidential and dependable environment.
+Counselling is a type of verbal therapy that allows a person to talk through their problems, thoughts and feelings in a confidential and dependable environment.

-- A counsellor is trained to listen with empathy and to understand the problems of the patient.
-They try to help deal with any negative thoughts and feelings.
+A counsellor is trained to listen with empathy and understand the problems of the patient, and help them deal with negative thoughts and feelings.

-- This is a profession where the means and methods of study and care are constantly changing and evolving.
-Therapeutic models are constantly being researched and improved, and you can be at the forefront.
+This is a profession where the means and methods of study and care are constantly evolving.
+Therapeutic models are consistently being researched, and you can be at the forefront of improvements.

 - BSc Psychology and Counselling